Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 If I did these analyses again, I would...

 ##Acknowledgements
-Andrew Leslie, for help with (hopefully if I get to this) heat-mapping the characters instead of using those ugly circles, and how to look at the evolution of discrete characters.
+Andrew Leslie, for help with heat-mapping.

 Mike Rosario, for patiently helping me with R.